 There are a surprising number of possible items you’ll need to store in your jacket, from a phone and lift pass to car keys and snacks.
 And that’s just for lapping the resort—backcountry skiers have other possible needs like storing climbing skins and an avalanche transceiver.
 How much storage you need is mostly a personal decision: Do you have quick access to your car and leave most of your extras behind or at the lodge?
 Then a more minimal setup with a couple hand pockets and a sleeve or chest pocket for storing small items will do.
 But if you plan to carry a fair amount of gear and want it to be organized and easily accessible, then make sure to choose a jacket with five or more total pockets of varying sizes.
 Last but not least, those with a lot of gear always can opt for a ski backpack to supplement the storage of their jacket.

-Two other notable features to have on your radar are hoods and powder skirts.
-Hoods provide an important additional layer of protection around the head and neck in rough conditions, and most designs on the market are fairly adjustable and large enough to fit over a ski helmet.
-Spending more typically gets you better coverage and more ways to tweak the fit.
-Powder skirts are connected to the jacket near the waist, and buttoning them up helps block snow from sneaking up in a crash or in deep powder.
+Powder skirts—also known as snow skirts—attach to jackets near the waist, and buttoning them up helps block snow from sneaking up in a crash or in deep powder.
+Many also connect to compatible ski pants near the front zipper to create an integrated system for sealing out snow.
 Most jackets include powder skirts, but they’re not mandatory (and leaving them unbuttoned doesn’t usually create any excess bulk or discomfort when skiing).
 And a final point here: If you’re thinking about using your ski jacket on occasion around town, look for a design that allows you to remove both the hood and powder skirt for a more streamlined look.

 A given jacket’s weight and bulk are closely related to its type (shell, insulated, 3-in-1) and price tag.
-Shell jackets are the lightest and least cumbersome, including everything from the 1-pound 3.3-ounce Patagonia PowSlayer to the 1-pound 11.9-ounce Black Diamond Mission.
+Shell jackets are the lightest and least cumbersome, including everything from the 1-pound-3.3-ounce Patagonia PowSlayer (designed for the backcountry) to the 2-pound-1-ounce Backcountry Cottonwoods (best for resort use).
 Insulated jackets are heavier, and commonly range from 2 to 2.5 pounds.
 Finally, 3-in-1s are the heaviest and undoubtedly the bulkiest, with the simplest designs starting around 2.5 pounds and going up from there.
 And within each jacket type, increasing the budget will most often get you more advanced fabrics that are lighter and thinner but no less protective.

 We’ve alluded to this a few times above, but whether or not weight and bulk will be a big factor for you correlates with your skiing style.
 Throughout a day lapping groomed runs, it’s unlikely you’ll be annoyed by a moderately bulky 2.5-pound jacket (the walk to and from the lodge may be a different story, however).
 But active skiers who hit the moguls, jump in and out of the trees, or do a little traversing and sidecountry hiking will want to keep things streamlined.
 This is where 3-layer jackets thrive: They’re relatively thin and light yet provide solid weather protection and reasonable durability.
 And it almost goes without saying that backcountry skiers put a premium on weight and bulk.
 Saving ounces and being able to easily stuff away your gear in a pack are valuable considerations.